Euro, Aussie gain on economic recovery hopes

 By Tommy Wilkes

-LONDON, June 1 (Reuters) - The euro briefly hit its strongest since mid-March on Monday and riskier currencies like the Australian dollar rallied as investors looked to further signs that economies may be through the worstof the downturn caused by the coronavirus.
+LONDON, June 1 (Reuters) - The euro briefly hit its strongest level since mid-March on Monday and trade-sensitive currencies including the Australian dollar rallied as investors took cheer from signs that some economies may be through the worst of the coronavirus downturn.

-Investors were also relieved that U.S. President Donald Trump made no move to impose new tariffs on China during a news conference on Friday during which he outlined his response to Beijing's tightening grip over Hong Kong.
+Investors were also relieved that U.S. President Donald Trump made no move to impose new tariffs on China during a news conference on Friday when he outlined his response to Beijing's tightening grip over Hong Kong.

-Economic data suggested the collapse in manufacturing output had found a bottom in some countries.
+Economic data suggested the collapse in manufacturing output may have found a bottom in some countries.

 In the euro zone, the manufacturing PMI recovered somewhat in May from April's record low, although factory activity still contracted heavily.
-Japan and South, however, saw the sharpest falls in activity in more than a decade.
+Japan and South Korea, however, saw the sharpest falls in activity in more than a decade.

-The trade-sensitive Australian dollar AUD=D3was the standout performer, surging as much as 1.3% to a four-month high of $0.6772.
+The Australian dollar AUD=D3was the stand out performer, surging as much as 1.3% to a four-month high of $0.6772.

 "We turn strategically bullish on EUR/USD following the EU debt recovery fund proposal," Morgan Stanley strategists said, referring to the European Commission's proposals for a 1.85 trillion euro fiscal package.